 However, managing two blogs, two kids under five, the house, and everything else can prove to be a struggle some days.

-Here’s what I’ve leaned so far and what you can take away from it as well.
+If you are thinking about becoming a stay at home mom (SAHM), here’s what I’ve learned so far and what you can take away from it as well.

 Understanding that life itself changes can give you a better outlook on things.
 Everything comes in phases.

 Adapting to your new reality and finding ways to cope and enjoy the ride is the way to go.